Salut, content de l'intérêt suscité par cette perle...

 A Virtual Think Tank

-A disruptive innovation is an innovation that helps create a new market and value network , and eventually goes on to disrupt an existing market and value network (over a few years or decades), displacing an earlier technology.
-The term is used in business and technology literature to describe innovations that improve a product or service in ways that the market does not expect, typically first by designing for a different set of consumers in the new market and later by lowering prices in the existing market.
-In contrast to disruptive innovation, a sustaining innovation does not create new markets or value networks but rather only evolves existing ones with better value , allowing the firms within to compete against each other's sustaining improvements.
-Sustaining innovations may be either "discontinuous" [ 1 ] (i.e. "transformational" or "revolutionary") or "continuous" (i.e.
+A disruptive innovation is an innovation that helps create a new market and value network, and eventually goes on to disrupt an existing market and value network (over a few years or decades), displacing an earlier technology.
+The term is used in business and technology literature to describe innovations that improve a product or service in ways that the market does not expect, typically first by designing for a different set of consumers in a new market and later by lowering prices in the existing market.
+The term "disruptive technology" has been widely used as a synonym of "disruptive innovation", but the latter is now preferred, because market disruption has been found to be a function usually not of technology itself but rather of its changing application.
+Sustaining innovations are typically innovations in technology, whereas disruptive innovations change entire markets.

 Home - EFMN - European Foresight Monitoring Network